March 7, 2019

 Hardware Configuration for a VMware Home Lab

 VMware Workstation is used in today’s blog post for deploying ESXi hosts as virtual machines.
 Moreover, VMware provides a nested virtualization feature.
 Hence, you can create a VM running inside a VM.
 In this particular case you can deploy a VM on an ESXi host running on a VM.
-To be able to work comfortably with the VMware home lab you need to have a computer that meets the following requirements: 32 GB of RAM, a multicore x64 CPU with 1.3 GHz or faster core speed (produced in 2011 or later) that supports Intel VT-x or AMD-V virtualization hardware extensions, a hard disk drive (HDD) with about 200 GB of free space (SSD is preferred due to a higher read/write speed), Ethernet network adapter, Linux or Windows x64 operating system (with GUI) installed on your physical machine.
+To be able to work comfortably with the VMware home lab you need to have a computer that meets the the VMware home lab hardware requirements: 32 GB of RAM, a multicore x64 CPU with 1.3 GHz or faster core speed (produced in 2011 or later) that supports Intel VT-x or AMD-V virtualization hardware extensions, a hard disk drive (HDD) with about 200 GB of free space (SSD is preferred due to a higher read/write speed), Ethernet network adapter, Linux or Windows x64 operating system (with GUI) installed on your physical machine.

 The following software is used for the VMware home lab explained in today’s blog post: